 What Happens When Training Isn’t Adequate

 Nothing good happens when you throw employees into new software.
 It will likely turn into a mess.
-Inefficiencies will happen, possible destruction of data, and all that leads to money and time lost.
+Inefficiencies will occur, possible destruction of data, and all that leads to money and time lost.

 Have you ever seen a CRM in a sales organization?
 It ain’t pretty if training isn’t available or it’s ignored (bigger organization issues!).
 Then again, most salespeople aren’t offered enough training, any training, or the training is a four-hour session that leaves them with train brain and nothing is learned.

 Training doesn’t help every group of these people when new software is launched.
 Someone determined to hate the new software or go around protocol is determined to do so.
-The only way to solve those issues is by having direct talks, motivating them somehow, or threat of action or even firing.
+The only way to solve those issues is through direct talks, motivating them, threatening action, or even firing.

-Luckily those people are not the majority and are likely in as small of numbers as the ones who take off running with new software.
+Luckily, those people are not the majority and are likely as small of a number as the ones who take off running with new software.
 Most people will accept the new software and desire to use it the best way they can for their job.

-But, they’re only going to be in that group as long as you provide the support they need whether training or some other type of support.
-If you provide the right level of support then the software will get used properly and employees will work more effectively and efficiently in it.
-Not to mention they’ll be a lot happier at their job because you helped them navigate your company’s digital transformation.
+But they will only be in that group if you provide the support they need, whether training or some other type of support.
+If you give the right support level, the software will be appropriately used, and employees will work more effectively and efficiently in it.
+They’ll be much happier at their job because you helped them navigate your company’s digital transformation.

 Bad things happen if software training is inadequate.
 Worse things can happen with no training.

 IT can’t realize its ultimate goal if employees aren’t using the software they deployed correctly.
-There’s no IT department in any organization that does what they do simply because that’s what they do.
+No IT department in any organization does what they do simply because that’s what they do.
 It’s to support the organization, help them become more efficient and work better, and make the tools employees need available so they can do their jobs better.

-If the support isn’t available, you’ll have a whole lot of people not using the system right, breaking things (if possible), and all around creating a huge mess in your system.
-Not to mention they’ll be extremely unhappy.
+If the support isn’t available, many people will not use the system correctly, breaking things (if possible) and creating a massive mess in your system.
+Not to mention, they’ll be extremely unhappy.

-I can see why sometimes the organization goes the no-training route, but it’s ultimately counterproductive.
+I can see why the organization sometimes goes the no-training route, but it’s counterproductive.
 It’s typically a shortsighted vision for the organization that makes that decision.
-Salespeople aren’t paid for training but if they’re not trained then it costs the organization money and time. it’s just not as clear how much it will cost the organization.
+Salespeople aren’t paid for training, but it costs the organization money and time if they’re not trained.
+It’s just not as clear how much it will cost the organization.

 There are some pretty clear benefits of training employees properly.
 It’s almost the inverse of what happens with inadequate training.